-415-3 DETERMINISTIC MODELS.
+- 415-3 DETERMINISTIC MODELS.
 (Same as OR 440) Linear programming, problem formulation, simplex algorithm, transportation and network problems, duality theory, sensitivity theory.
-Prerequisites: knowledge of computer programming; MATH 249 or 250, or consent of instructor.

-427-3 KNOWLEDGE-BASED SYSTEMS.
+Prerequisites: knowledge of computer programming; MATH 249 or 250, or consent of instructor. - 427-3 KNOWLEDGE-BASED SYSTEMS.
 (Same as CE, ECE, and ME 427) Engineering-oriented perspective on artificial intelligence (AI) technology.
 General AI concepts and specifically knowledge-based (expert) systems applied to engineering problem solving.
-Prerequisite: knowledge of one of the familiar computer programming languages (BASIC, C, FORTRAN or Pascal) or consent of instructor.
-451-3 METHODS DESIGN AND WORK MEASUREMENTS.
+Prerequisite: knowledge of one of the familiar computer programming languages (BASIC, C, FORTRAN or Pascal) or consent of instructor. - 430-3 MANAGING ENGINEERING AND TECHNOLOGY.
+Management functions of planning, organizing, motivating and controlling, and analysis of application of these functions in engineering research, design, production, technical marketing, and project management.
+Prerequisite: junior or senior standing in Industrial or Manufacturing Engineering. - 451-3 METHODS DESIGN AND WORK MEASUREMENTS.
 Design of work systems.
 Methods and techniques employed in measuring work.
 Current philosophy underlying improvement in work methods and procedures used to measure work perform.
 (2 hours lecture; 2 hours laboratory.)
-Prerequisite: IME 365 or equivalent, or consent of instructor.

-458-3 HUMAN FACTORS ENGINEERING.
+Prerequisite: IME 365 or equivalent, or consent of instructor. - 458-3 HUMAN FACTORS ENGINEERING.
 Analysis of the limitations of humans in man-machine systems to increase productivity and meet physiological needs of system participants.
 Principles are applied through design problems.
-Prerequisite: IME 451 or consent of instructor.

-461-3 STOCHASTIC MODELS.
+Prerequisite: IME 451 or consent of instructor. - 461-3 STOCHASTIC MODELS.
 (Same as OR 441) Probabilistic models, elementary queuing theory with single or multiple servers, Markov processes and models, decision theory.
 Prerequisite: STAT 380 or 480a.